THE EARLY YEARS FOUNDATION STAGE (EYFS)

-Princess Frederica uses Read, Write Inc to support the teaching of phonics.
+Princess Frederica uses Monster Phonics to support the teaching of phonics.
 Children start phonics sessions in Nursery and carry on through Reception and Year 1.
 Children are assessed in Year 1 on their phonics ability in June in the Phonics Screen.
-This is carried out on a one to one basis with a class teacher in Year 1.
-A child will either pass or not pass this assessment.
-Any children who do not pass the assessment when they are in Year 1 will be assessed again at the end of Year 2.
-Please click on the link to find out more in depth information about phonics and the phonics screen.
+For further information on phonics, please click on the link below.

 Each child receives a Foundation Stage Profile.
 This profile provides a summary of what your child has achieved at the end of their Reception year in school.
 In Reception, children are graded in the different of the areas of learning.
 Where a child is working at the expected level this means that they have achieved the standard set out in an Early Learning Goal.
 In some areas children’s skills may be emergent as a child may still be working towards an Early Learning Goal.
 Some children will have exceeded the standard expected at the end of the Foundation Stage in some areas.
 Exceeding a goal indicates that their achievement is well above average.
 This information will be indicated in your child's end of year report.
 There will also be updates during meetings with teachers.